canonical/pebble/docs/reference/cli-commands/mkdir.md

 (reference_pebble_mkdir_command)=
 # mkdir command

-The mkdir command creates the specified directory.
+The `mkdir` command is used to create a directory.

 ## Usage